mehtadome/Programming-Projects/RobotC Automatic Trash Can.playground/README.md

 trash out.

 A sonar sensor was placed in the hoop to determine when the trash fell through the hoop.

-Two motors attatched to two sliding doors made up the trash can's lid One servo motor controlling a trap door to empty the garbage out was placed at the bottom.
+Two motors attatched to two sliding doors made up the trash can's lid.

+One servo motor controlling a trap door to empty the garbage out was placed at the bottom.